lucaberbenni/image_classification/README.md

 ## Image Classification with Custom CNN

-The first file (`DeepLearning.py`) demonstrates image classification using a custom convolutional neural network (CNN) architecture.
+DeepLearning.py demonstrates image classification using a custom convolutional neural network (CNN) architecture.
 It follows the following steps:

 1. Imports the necessary libraries, including Pandas, NumPy, Matplotlib, and PIL.